 Both the servo and manual control use the start position as a reference point for zooming.
 If you are at maximum zoom then moving your finger down the screen will zoom out.
 If you are at minimum zoom then moving your finger up the screen with zoom in.

-The optical zoom takes advantage of the dual camera hardware in the iPhone 7 and iPhone 7 Plus.
+The optical zoom takes advantage of the dual camera hardware in dual lens devices.
 This hardware provides two separate camera modules that can be individually selected.
 One camera module provides a wide-angle lens and the other a telephoto lens (equivalent to 2x zoom).

 If you use two fingers and double tap anywhere on the viewfinder you can swap between the wide-angle lens and telephoto lenses.